Jaanuszek/Starlink-tracker/README.md

 > Or change it to a path that points to that folder on your computer

 > [!IMPORTANT]
 > You must generate your API key on [N2YO](https://www.n2yo.com/), and store it in `apiKey.txt` file in the same directory where `main.cpp` is stored.
-Program without API KEY will not work.
+A program without an API KEY will not work.

-If You check everything, and your IDE is not complaining about anything, you can simpli cklick `f5` and it should build and run the application.
+If you check everything, and your IDE is not complaining about anything, you can simply click `f5` and it should build and run the application.

 ### Web App (NEXT.JS)